 At St Thomas and St Anne's CE Primary School we will ensure that children are safe from terrorist and extremist material when accessing the internet in school by having secure filters which will block inappropriate content.
+Internet use is monitored daily by the DSL or DDSL via FastVue, ensuring that any concerns can be acted upon quickly.
 Pupils and staff are aware of the procedures in school for reporting any concerns relating to inappropriate content found on the internet.
 Pupils and staff are asked to sign the Acceptable Use Policy (AUP) annually to confirm that they understand what is acceptable.